-The truth about why and how fast your hair grows isn’t quite so cut and dry.
-Regardless of when or how you shave, your facial hair will always grow at approximately the same rate: about one-quarter-inch per month.
+The truth about why and how fast your hair grows isn’t cut and dried.
+Regardless of when or how you shave, your facial hair will always grow at approximately the same rate: About one-quarter-inch per month.
 In fact, while your body does have ways of governing the maximum length of different types of body hair, all of your hair — and our hair, and everyone’s hair — grows at roughly the same rate no matter how often it is trimmed.

-Although there’s no evidence that shaving has any effect on hair thickness, there are a number of reasons why this myth may have persisted for so long.
+There’s no evidence that shaving has any effect on hair thickness, but there are a number of reasons why this myth may have persisted for so long.
 In their teenage years, boys experience a spike in testosterone, which results in that unfortunate phase of patchy, unreliable facial hair growth that many young men experience.
 This means that while your body was going through “the change,” you may have shaved your beard only to have a thicker beard grow back in its place.
-This is purely coincidental; your body was simply sorting out the kinks of adulthood at the same time you happened to be learning to shave.
+This is purely coincidental.
+Your body was simply sorting out the kinks of adulthood at the same time you happened to be learning to shave.

 Optical illusion plays no small role in the long life of the shave-your-way-to-thicker-hair myth.
-The individual strands of your hair are tapered on the ends, and when you shave them —effectively sheering all of those tapered strands into flat ends — they look thicker to the naked eye.
-Combine that with the fact that you are constantly naturally shedding hair from your beard and the short, densely-concentrated dots on your freshly shaved face can appear thicker than the beard from whence they came.
+The individual strands of your hair are tapered on the ends, and when you shave them, effectively sheering all of those tapered strands into flat ends, they look thicker to the naked eye.
+Combine that with the fact that you are constantly naturally shedding hair from your beard and the short, densely concentrated dots on your freshly shaven face can appear thicker than the beard from whence they came.

-Your shaving method can play tricks on you too.
-Higher-end razors with multi-blade designs lift your facial hair before slicing it, resulting in a deep shave that means new growth of your freshly-shorn hairs will take longer to become visible since they will be starting from much closer to the surface of your skin.
+Your shaving method can play mind games on you, too.
+Higher-end razors with multi-blade designs lift your facial hair before slicing it, resulting in a deep shave that means new growth of your freshly shorn hairs will take longer to become visible since they will be starting from much closer to the surface of your skin.
 The same effect happens if you use a standard double-blade razor and shave multiple times in a row to get a perfectly smooth shave.
-A single-pass shave with a standard razor or an electric razor will result in a lesser shave and new growth that is starting from cut ends that are already a bit past the surface of your skin.
+A single-pass shave with a standard razor or a beard trimmer will result in a lesser shave and new growth that is starting from cut ends that are already a bit past the surface of your skin.
 Hence, these shaving methods make your beard appear to fill in again more quickly.

-Right about now you might be thinking, “Grea … you’ve told me what won’t help my beard growth, so what will?”
-Well, you’re in luck bud, because we’ve done the research for you.
-Here are a few things you can do to help your beard become more in touch with its robust side:
+Right about now you might be thinking, “Great.
+You’ve told me what won’t help my beard growth, so what will?”
+Well, you’re in luck, bud, because we’ve done the research for you.
+Here are a few things you can do to help your beard become more in touch with its robust side.

 Pamper Your Face Fuzz

 A smooth, fluffy beard is a thing of pure beauty, but let’s get real for a second: Even the most well-maintained beard lives a pretty rugged, raunchy life.
-Besides acting as a loyal crumb-catcher (even when you wish it wouldn’t), your beard sits proudly on your jaw soaking in all the sunlight, dust, dirt, heat, cold, spittle, and every other element you encounter in your day-to-day life.
+Besides acting as a loyal crumb-catcher (even when you wish it wouldn’t), your beard sits proudly on your jaw soaking in all the sunlight, dust, dirt, heat, cold, spittle, and every other element you encounter in your routine.
 You probably wouldn’t ignore taking care of the hair on your head or the sensitive skin on your face, so why should your facial hair be any different?
-If you really want to upgrade your chin curtain, there’s just no way around it: You need to care for it properly.
+If you really want to touch up your chin curtain, there’s just no way around it.
+You need to care for it properly.

-Beard oils are loaded with ingredients that condition your beard, protect the skin underneath, and leave you looking downright classy (and we’ve got a list of the best here).
+Beard oils are loaded with ingredients that condition your beard, protect the skin underneath, and leave you looking downright classy.
 If you live in a particularly cold or dry environment, it’s a good idea to upgrade from beard oil to beard balm, which typically contains beeswax for extra conditioning and protection.
-Keeping your beard squeaky clean helps the hair stay strong and healthy, so you’d be wise to use a beard shampoo to freshen up between showers.
+Keeping your beard squeaky clean helps the hair stay strong and healthy, so you’d be wise to use a beard wash to freshen up between washes.
 If you’re a ramblin’ man, consider picking up some beard wipes to keep those whiskers tidy while you’re on the go.

 Up Your Protein Intake